laravel/docs/passport.md

 <a name="customizing-the-cookie-name"></a>
 #### Customizing The Cookie Name

 If needed, you can customize the `laravel_token` cookie's name using the `Passport::cookie` method.
-Typically, this method should be called from the `boot` method of your `AuthServiceProvider`:
+Typically, this method should be called from the `boot` method of your application's `App\Providers\AuthServiceProvider` class:

     /**
      * Register any authentication / authorization services.